Lady of the Mountain: History in Iceland

-The idea of the Lady of the Mountain as motherland was a counterweight to the idea of the Danish King as 'father' in nineteenth-century Iceland under Danish rule, and after independence in 1944 became one of the images through which feminism and the idea of powerful women, such as Iceland's first female president Vigdís Finnbogadóttir, were made to seem a natural part of Icelandic culture.
+The idea of the Lady of the Mountain as motherland was a counterweight to the idea of the Danish King as "father" in nineteenth-century Iceland under Danish rule.
+After independence in 1944, it became one of the images through which feminism and the idea of powerful women, such as Iceland's first female president Vigdís Finnbogadóttir, were made to seem a natural part of Icelandic culture.